 Create more inclusive and connected communities.

-What does this look like?
-Imagine walking out of your front door and hearing the twinkling of bird life instead of the hum of traffic.
-Imagine walking a few steps to your local e-bike sharing hub and tapping your phone to access your ride to work.
+We envision every street in Greater Melbourne becoming healthy, thriving and full of life.
+Imagine walking out of your front door and hearing bird life instead of traffic.
 Imagine streets shaded by tree canopies and food forests.
-Imagine streets designated for community celebrations, gatherings and play rather than cars.
+Imagine streets designated for community celebrations rather than cars.

 Power to the people